SJ23 Tech Tip F10, (Updated 2024-11-11)

 due to improved foils

-and drums to prevent salt water corrosion and Torlon ball bearings to make it turn easy.
-The advantages of a well
+and drums to prevent salt water corrosion and Torlon ball bearings to make it easy to turn.
+The advantages of a correctly

 installed flexible system are; ease and speed of use, less fatigue,